EI2030/Low-power-E-Paper-OS/README.md

+I first conceived of this project in 2012: https://forums.raspberrypi.com/viewtopic.php?p=206323#p206323

+I resumed interest in 2020: https://forums.raspberrypi.com/viewtopic.php?p=1753787#p1753787

+This project migrated across a few informal forum posts (EI2030, Raspberry Pi Forum), to [Hackaday](https://hackaday.io/project/177716-the-open-source-autarkic-motherboard) in 2021.
+From there, it has remained, although Github also provides an efficient mechanism for storing and and cloning projects.

 "Of all the great companies of recent memory, there is only one that seemed to have no character, but only an attitude, a style, a collection of mannerisms.
 It constructed a brilliant simulacrum of